Moodle - Faculty Quick Start Guide

 Adding Students or Teachers

 Your profile will open, showing the information others can see about you.
-Click the Edit profile tab to change your email address, upload an image, or add/change other pieces of information.
+Click the Expand all link to open all the options (upload an image, or add/change other pieces of information.)
+Scroll down and click Update profile when finished.